Saddid/di-workshop-01-intro-to-p5/README.md

 ```

 **What might these lines do?**
+it creates three variables and sets numbers
 **What happens if you change the numbers?**
+the colour of the box changes
 **What numbers are allowed / What numbers have an effect?**
+Positive numbers up to 255
 Look at this line:

 ```js